 Another issue is that traditional fertility clinics can reach over $1,000, and just the process, alone, is a turn-off for some.
 Driving to a lab, masturbating in a bathroom, and then waiting for your results is not the ideal way to test your fertility as a guy (or spend a Saturday afternoon, for that matter).
-Luckily, companies like Dadi and Legacy are aiming to change that.
-With simple, at-home male fertility kits, Dadi and Legacy are making it easier than ever to test if your semen is healthy enough to start the family you’ve always dreamed of.
+Luckily, companies like Ro Sperm Kit and Legacy are aiming to change that.
+With simple, at-home male fertility kits, Ro Sperm and Legacy are making it easier than ever to test if your semen is healthy enough to start the family you’ve always dreamed of.
 On top of that, they’re more affordable than traditional, in-person clinics.
 This means that you and your partner can save up for all the other expenses that come with being a parent.

 What is a male fertility kit and how do I use it?